pyenvstudio/py-env-studio/docs/usage.md

 To export installed packages to a requirements file:

-1. Select the desired environment from the **Available Environments** table
-2. Go to **Menu → File → Export Packages**
+1. Go to **Packages Tab → Export Packages**
-3. Provide a filename in text format (e.g., `requirements.txt`)
+2. Provide a filename in text format (e.g., `requirements.txt`).
-4. The application saves all installed packages to the specified file
+3. The application automatically exports all installed packages of selected environments.

 ---